pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1864: BashOperator in Airflow and Building DAGs

+Today I learned how the Bash operator works in Airflow.
+The BashOperator is used to execute Bash commands or scripts on the host machine where Airflow is installed, this means maybe you want to save the content of a HTTP request in a file on disk, with the BashOperator you can create a script to do this action and save the file in the /tmp directory as an example.
+I also created a DAG to understand how the BashOperator works.
+My first task is to execute a bash script to make an HTTP request and get a JSON file, the second task is to debug if the file was saved correctly, and the third and final task is to upload the content of the JSON file into a MongoDB collection.
+I could not configure MongoDB with the Mongo provider, I will have to continue configuring the connection tomorrow.

 ### Day 1863: Dag Development in Airflow

 Today, I continued studying more about Airflow.
 I refresh my knowledge in Airflow concepts like a DAG run is the instance of a entire DAG that was executed and a Task Instance is an instance of a Task that was executed, remember a DAG can be composed from one or more Tasks.
 Tomorrow I have the plan to continue studying my Airflow course and finish the prerequisite course to start with the exam.